Wine Blogger Julien Miquel Interview | Meet The Man Behind Social Vignerons

 Q: How did you get into wine?
 Was there a particular bottle or experience that did it for you?

 After graduating in biology, I decided that wine was what I wanted to do, so I studied viticulture and winemaking at Bordeaux University in the early 2000s after which I made wine around the world, in 7 different countries I think.
-10 years later, I thought that what I had learnt about how much work and passion goes into making wine, regardless of the country or continent , needed to be shared more broadly.
+10 years later, I thought that what I had learned about how much work and passion goes into making wine, regardless of the country or continent, needed to be shared more broadly.
 So, I transitioned into the digital wine space.

 Q: Why did you begin blogging?